 That's where we need to remain focused as educators.
 We need to read the standards.
 We need to use it as a lens to look at our teaching.
 And then we need to make informed choices that look at the needs of our students and their learning styles.
 They still need movement.
 They still need choices.
 They still need FUN!
 Happy, motivated children learn more.
 That's research-based.
 Our classroom environments need to promote inquiry brain-based learning that allows for creativity and enrichment.
 It needs to be open-ended with areas that require critical thinking.
 Worksheets do not accomplish this.
 Hands on activities that require cooperative learning such as games, along with movement, dramatic play, and singing that are focused toward instruction, make a huge impact on student learning.
 Students who are given time to read - read better.
 Students who are given time to write stories - write more effectively.
 Students who are engaged in math activities that require critical thinking, problem-solving and promote showing their reasoning create mathematicians.

 Nonfiction is HUGE and exposes our children to rich vocabulary.
 But as we teach this vocabulary, which makes more sense . . . having our children act out the vocabulary during group time as we come to these rich words . . . apply them to different situations in our lives . . . find a word to connect this new learning?
-Or sit down and do a worksheet were you draw a line to match the word to the meaning.
-Which one would help you remember as a teacher if I were teaching new vocabulary during a professional development session?
+Or sit down and do a worksheet where you draw a line to match the word to the meaning.
+Which one would help you remember as a teacher if I was teaching new vocabulary during a professional development session?
 Happy engaged teachers learn more :-) They become empowered.
 They become creative.
 They connect it to their prior experiences.
 They go back to their classrooms and impact student learning.

 I have many entries on the Common Core on my blog and will continue to bring ideas on how to meet the needs of your students while providing "hands-on" engaging activities to meet the "Common Core" standards.
 As you search across Pinterest and other sites, use your early childhood lens that has now been adjusted to include the Common Core and choose your activities wisely.
 And yes, I do sell products that are designed to teach the Common Core Standards along with many other wonderful teachers out there.
 Just remember my first gluten-free shopping trip for my daughter Tessa.
 I bought everything I could find that was available.
 I had researched some of it but not enough.
 I hadn't discussed it with other parents who had experience using these products.
 And I ended up throwing much of it away.